- My Local

 Emily Mitchell serves in West Philadelphia and University City; an area with a diverse conglomerate of people.
 Within walking distance of her neighborhood there are two major universities, several churches, five mosques, and historical homes.
 It is an urban mix of drastically different kinds of people.

-The shelter system is filled with women and children and goes unnoticed by the larger population.
-These women are trying to figure out life alone, and lack wisdom for life and the knowledge that they are valuable and loved by God.
+The shelter system is filled with women and children that go unnoticed by the larger population.
+Many of these women are trying to figure out life alone, and need wisdom for life and the knowledge that they are valuable and loved by God.

 After seeing the needs in her community, Emily began to serve the overlooked population of women in the Philadelphia shelter system by offering spiritual discipleship and mentoring to those who are unconnected to emotional and spiritual support.
 Her goal is to create awareness in the local Philadelphia churches and involve them and others in this opportunity to minister to these women and children.